david-grs/david-grs.github.io/_posts/2018-05-26-hype-development-suspicious-engineering.md

 And trust is one of the key among all these questions.
 If you trust your library maintainers, if they are professional developers that will push back for invasive features, review before merging patches, fight before breaking your API, quickly fix bugs, etc &mdash; if they do all that, then it will be great, and you will be happy.
-If not... then you had better keep the code on your side.
+If not... then you had better kept the code on your side.

 <p>&nbsp;</p>

 I am not saying the modules I mentionned above aren't great.
-Their implementation has nothing spectacular, but seems reasonable. **I question the engineering level of developers that add dependencies to their systems for questionable features**.
+Their implementation has nothing spectacular, but seems reasonable. **I question the engineering decision of developers that add dependencies to their systems for questionable features**.
 Nothing is wrong with `Node` or `npm` either.
-It just seems that the direction some `Node` developers took is arguable, and my problem is that **instead of ignoring or questioning such choices, some developers &mdash; in this case the Microsoft
+It just seems that the direction some `Node` developers took is debatable, and my problem is that **instead of ignoring or questioning such choices, some developers &mdash; in this case the Microsoft
 Visual Studio Code team &mdash; blindly follow the dance**.
 I don't see this as a tangible way to develop softwares.
 If the very young Visual Studio Code generator already pulls a thousands of these modules, what if we continue to build on the top of it?